freeall/slack-team-watcher/README.md

 ### Public URL

-As Team Watcher uses Slack Events you need to add a public endpoint, e.g. using ngrok.
+As Team Watcher uses Slack Events you need to add a public endpoint, e.g. using `ngrok` or `serveo.net`.

 When started correctly ngrok will output something like this:

 `Forwarding                    http://a1b2c3d4.ngrok.io -> http://localhost:3030` <--- the ngrok URL is the important one

+Serveo would output something like this:

+`Forwarding HTTP traffic from https://foo-bar-baz.serveo.net`

 ## Installation

-1. After setting up `ngrok` to forward to port 3030 (or change the port in the source), start by running `yarn start`
+1. After setting up `ngrok` to forward to port 3030 (or change the port in the source), start by running `node index.js`
 2. Create a file called `local.json` in the folder where this `README.md`
 3. Go to https://api.slack.com/apps
 4. Create App.
 Choose any `App Name`.
 Choose your workspace as the `Development Slack Workspace`